javascript-tutorial/en.javascript.info/1-js/07-object-properties/01-property-descriptors/article.md

 1. Can't change `configurable` flag.
 2. Can't change `enumerable` flag.
 3. Can't change `writable: false` to `true` (the other way round works).
-4. Can't change `get/set` for an accessor property (but can assign them if absent).
+4. Can't change `get/set` for an accessor property.

 **The idea of "configurable: false" is to prevent changes of property flags and its deletion, while allowing to change its value.**